Joint Laser Inter-Satellite Link Matching and Traffic Flow Routing in LEO Mega-Constellations via Lagrangian Duality: Problem Formulation

 The LCTs $\mathcal{N}$ and all connectable LCT pairs $\mathcal{E}$ are modeled as a graph $\mathcal{G}^\text{LCT} = (\mathcal{N},\mathcal{E})$, where the vertices are the LCTs and the edges are connectable LCT pairs.
-A potential LISL can be established between a pair of LCTs only if the distance between the satellites on which the LCTs are mounted is less than a maximum beam transmission distance $\hat{z}$ and their satellites are in the FOR of each other.
-Mathematically, the set $\mathcal{E}$ of all connectable LCT pairs is expressed as
+The visibility condition for a potential LISL is determined by the maximum beam transmission distance $\hat{z}$ and the mutual field of regard test at the two LCTs.
+Accordingly, the set $\mathcal{E}$ of all connectable LCT pairs is defined by the following visibility condition.

-Denote by $c_{n,m}$ the binary indicator on whether the LISL from LCT $n$ to $m$ is established or not.
+Therefore, the model does not impose a same-plane restriction.
+Both intra-plane and inter-plane LISLs can be feasible whenever they satisfy this visibility condition.
+Note that this visibility model is simplified.
+We do not model atmospheric effects here because the present LISL formulation focuses on space-to-space propagation.
+We also do not impose an explicit line-of-sight or Earth-occlusion constraint, so the current connectability approximation is driven only by the range bound and the mutual field of regard test \cite{vallado2022fundamentals,leyva-mayorga2021interplane,yang2024analysis}.
+Denote by $c_{n,m}$ the binary indicator of whether the LISL from LCT $n$ to $m$ is established.
 If the LISL is established from LCT $n$ to $m$, it is also established from LCT $m$ to $n$, which can be mathematically expressed as